FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 subset of FHIRPath features is required to be supported by all view runners, and a set of additional features can be optionally supported.

-#### Core required features
+#### Core FHIRPath expressions required

-All view runners must implement these features:
+All view runners must implement these FHIRPath capabilities:

 * [Literals](https://hl7.org/fhirpath/#literals) for String, Integer and Decimal
 * [where](https://hl7.org/fhirpath/#wherecriteria-expression-collection) function